Funny Language Comparisons

 Posh English is French

-We all know that the Romans influenced the English language and that many English words have their roots in Latin.
+The English language evolved from Anglo-Frisian, a language that was spoken by Germanic tribes in Northern Europe.
+Later on he Romans influenced the English language so many English words have their roots in Latin.
 Less know is that the English language has adopted over 1,700 actual French words in their vocabulary.
 Where do they come from?

 In the olden days, English aristocracy spoke French when they didn’t want their servants and children to hear what they were talking about.
 This behavior has embedded itself into modern English.